Want to know where to travel when in 2022? Your wish is our command.

 It’s also worth taking an out-of-town trip to Bešeňová, three hours north, for hot spring bathing and hiking in the Low Tatras Mountains.

-August is bang in the middle of dry season in Colombia, creating a beautiful setting to explore the Andean countryside around cities such as Bogotá and Medellín.
+Why is Colombia one of the best places to visit in August?
+Well, August is bang in the middle of the dry season in Colombia, creating a beautiful setting to explore the Andean countryside around cities such as Bogotá and Medellín.

-Speaking of Medellín, it’s a good idea to chime your visit here with its annual flower fair (1-10 August), when the entire place lights up in a magnificent floral display that spreads across the city’s billboards, balconies and squares, alongside parades and folk song performances.
+Speaking of Medellín, it’s a good idea to chime your visit here with its annual flower fair, when the entire place lights up in a magnificent floral display that spreads across the city’s billboards, balconies and squares, alongside parades and folk song performances.

 Then you can head to the lower-altitude party town of Cartagena, where temperatures stay steady around the 30°C mark, but with fewer people than peak season (December-March).